IBM/ibm-licensing-operator/README.md

 kubectl apply -f deploy/role_binding.yaml
 ```

-Modify operator.yaml image so your private registry is used:
+g.
+Modify the `operator.yaml` image so that your private registry is used:

 - For **LINUX** users: